coreos/locksmith/README.md

 New: 4
 ```

-## Keyspace
+## Implementation details

+The following section describes how locksmith works under the hood.

 ### Semaphore

-Key: `coreos.com/updateengine/rebootlock/semaphore`
+locksmith uses a [semaphore][semaphore] in etcd (located at the key
+`coreos.com/updateengine/rebootlock/semaphore`) to coordinate the reboot lock.

-The semaphore is a json document describing a simple semaphore that clients swap
+The semaphore is a JSON document, describing a simple semaphore, that clients [swap][cas]
 to take the lock.

 When it is first created it will be initialized like so:

 ```json
 {